Foursquare Places API (Self-Service)

 If Your Service uses Foursquare’s ‘autocomplete’ feature of the Places API (i.e., the ‘Address Data API’ and ‘Autocomplete API’ as described in the Developer Documentation), this Agreement incorporates these autocomplete terms.

 If you are an existing user of the prior version of the Places API (which includes any endpoints beginning with “/v2/”), then the following additional terms will apply to such use: (i) your access to the Foursquare Merchant API, if applicable, will remain subject to the “Additional Terms for ‘Merchant API’ Users” set forth in the Developer Documentation; and (ii) any calls you make to legacy “/v2/” endpoints will be subject to the applicable V2 pricing and rate limits set forth in the Developer Documentation.

 If you need to make authenticated calls using an OAuth access token, please reference the Developer Documentation.
 In addition, in connection with any authentication for users of Your Service, you agree that you will not directly or indirectly transfer any data resulting therefrom, including user data of Foursquare user IDs, to (or use such data in connection with) any ad network, ad exchange, data broker, or other advertising or monetization related toolset, even if a user consents to such transfer or use.

-If you configure your Places API implementation to transmit data to Foursquare that is subject to privacy or data protection laws, this Places API EULA incorporates our Data Processing Agreement.
+If you configure your Places API implementation to transmit data to Foursquare that is subject to privacy or data protection laws, this Places API EULA incorporates our Data Processing Addendum.

-If you are a user of the geolocation software developer toolkit (currently known as Pilgrim SDK), please reference our Pilgrim SDK Developer Documentation.
+If you are a user of the geolocation software developer toolkit (currently known as Movement SDK), please reference our Movement SDK Developer Documentation.